bingocaller/jespers.site/src/data/text.md

 I love open source software.
 Not only is it amazing to have access to so much high quality software; open source projects are also a great source of inspiration.
 To see how other people write their code and how they have solved common (and not so common) problems is priceless to me. {paragraph}

-That's why I try to put as much of my own work out there as I possibly can.
+That's why I try to put as much of my own stuff out there as I possibly can.
 It makes me want to try harder and do better.
 Who knows?
 Maybe one day my code can inspire someone else. {paragraph}

 I try to contribute wherever I can, whenever I have the time.
-So far, I've made some minor contributions to projects like [Vimium](//github.com/philc/vimium), [KE-complex_modifications](//github.com/pqrs-org/KE-complex_modifications), and [convert-bootstrap-2-to-3](//github.com/natecavanaugh/convert-bootstrap-2-to-3). {paragraph}
+So far, I've made some minor contributions to projects like [Vimium](//github.com/philc/vimium), [KE-complex_modifications](//github.com/pqrs-org/KE-complex_modifications), and [convert-bootstrap-2-to-3](//github.com/natecavanaugh/convert-bootstrap-2-to-3).
+I'd like to do more, though; it's a matter of finding, and/or prioritising the time. {paragraph}

 Here are a few of my own projects: {paragraph}